moonlight-mod/robojules/README.md

 - RoboJules extracts the `.asar` files.
 - RoboJules diffs the source repository and extracted `.asar` folders using difftastic.
 - You, the user, read those diffs and verify it's safe.

+## Building

+`cargo build`.
+Requires Git to be installed at runtime.